gagansingh894/jams-rs/README.md

 [![Build](https://github.com/gagansingh894/jams-rs/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/gagansingh894/jams-rs/actions/workflows/build.yml)

-J.A.M.S acronym for Just Another Model Server aims to provide a fast, comprehensive and modular serving solution for tree based and deep learning models written in Rust🦀
+**J.A.M.S** acronym for Just Another Model Server aims to provide a fast, comprehensive and modular serving solution for tree based and deep learning models written in Rust 🦀

 It is primarily targeted for software and data professionals for deploying their models in production